Gregorcnik/battelCompile/README.md

 ### Directives & Constants

 There are also *directives* and *compile-time constants*.
 All of them start with #.
-Directives are in their own lines, while constants act like numbers.
+Directives are in their own lines and must start at the beginning of the line, while constants act like numbers.

 - ``#starts param`` (param denotes the parameter): *Directive* to pad with flag instructions so before the next instruction, there are `param` instructions.
 This can be useful when developing the program, so that relative jumps need not be corrected when adding code.
 - ``#free param``: *Directive* to mark the register, where the variable by the name of ``param`` is saved, free.
 In other words, it frees the register binding, but not its runtime value; later variables may reuse that register.
-The ``#size`` and co. do include it in their count.
+- ``#repeat param1 param2``: *Directive* to repeat next ``param1`` instructions ``param2`` times.
+Nested repeats aren't supported.

 - ``#size``: *Compile time constant* that expands to the number of instructions in the program.
 - ``#before``: *Compile time constant* that expands to the number of instructions before the current instructions.